OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 ### Restrictions
 An error is thrown if:
+- The operator is trying to merge himself into another user
 - Any of the selected users are demo- or forwarding users (i.e. `is_demo_user` or `forwarding_committee_ids` is set)
 - Any of the secondary users have a `saml_id`
 - There are multiple different `member_number`s between the selected users (empty does not count)